 There’s a plan that fits every schedule and budget.
 In some cases, it may be even be covered by your insurance.

-If you live on Long Island and need treatment, look no farther than the Long Island Resource Center.
-We offer detox services as well as customized outpatient and inpatient treatment options.
+If you live on Long Island and need treatment, look no farther than the Long Island Recovery Center.
+We offer customized outpatient treatment options.
 Our goal is to help you get your life back on track!